Hanyu-Shi/Fluspect-KM/README.md

 ### MATLAB

-* The MATLAB version is being implemented.
+* The MATLAB version will be released soon.

+### Python

+* The Python version will be released soon.

 ### Citation